Research output per year

-I am an educator, geographer, philosopher and Arctic specialist.
-Through my educational consultancy Polar Aspect, I design and run Model Arctic Council (MAC) experiential learning events for undergraduate students, in collaboration with universities in the UK and Canada.
-I also design and run the the world's only MACs for secondary-school pupils, in collaboration with schools in the UK and Spain, as well as an online MAC delegate training and conference programme for schools around the world.
+Through my educational consultancy Polar Aspect, I've been designing and running such Model Arctic Council (MAC) experiential learning events since 2016.
+Some of my MACs have been aimed at undergraduate students, in collaboration with universities in the UK and Canada.
+But I also design and run the the world's only MACs for secondary-school pupils, in collaboration with schools in the UK, Hong Kong and Spain.

-Since 2016, I have designed and run numerous MAC events, reaching hundreds of students and pupils from dozens of countries.
-My MACs include the Norwich Model Arctic Council, hosted at university level by the UEA School of Environmental Sciences, and at secondary-school level by Norwich School.
+Over the years, my MACs have reached hundreds of students and pupils from dozens of countries.
+They include the Norwich Model Arctic Council, hosted at university level by the UEA School of Environmental Sciences, and at secondary-school level by Norwich School.
 I also write and speak about MAC and diplomatic simulation as educational tools.

-Outside UEA, I am an Adjunct Professor at Trent University in Canada, and a Philosophy, Politics and Economics Teacher at Norwich School.
-I am also Managing Director of the Læra Institute for Circumpolar Education, an institute that I helped to establish within the international University of the Arctic.
+Outside UEA, I'm an Honorary Fellow of the Scottish Association for Marine Science, and a Philosophy, Politics and Economics Teacher at Norwich School.
+I was also formerly an Adjunct Professor at Trent University in Canada, and Managing Director of the Læra Institute for Circumpolar Education, an institute that I helped to establish within the international University of the Arctic.

 I am especially interested in Arctic political and economic geography, Arctic imaginaries, Arctic education, Model Arctic Council, geographical concepts and history, and the philosophy of geography.

-At Trent University, where I am an adjunct professor, I teach a module on the Arctic economy and its development.
-I also created and contribute to a module on Arctic political geography, with a Model Arctic Council as a capstone project.
+At Trent University where I was an Adjunct Professor, I created and contribute to a module on Arctic political geography, with a Model Arctic Council as a capstone project.
+I have also updated and taught a module on the Arctic economy and its development.

 My academic background is in philosophy, and I obtained my PhD in 1999 from the University of Toronto in Canada.
 I have also trained in negotiation and mediation.
 I am a Fellow of the Royal Geographical Society and the Royal Society of Arts.